explainers-by-googlers/standardizing-cross-site-cookie-semantics/README.md

 When current third-party cookie blocking controls are enabled, major browsers' behaviors differ:

-- Chrome will always block cookies in the ABA embed.
+- Chrome will always block cookies in the ABA embed unless the inner A [requests storage access](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API).
+Request Storage Access will be autogranted in these contexts.

 - Firefox allows the ABA embed to read cookies set by A as the top-level site, but the ABA embed cannot write new cookies.